hitoshisatow/kqsea-streaming/README.md

 >
 > `[root@archiso /]# passwd stream`

+Set password to 'stream'

 #### Add streaming user to sudo

 > `[root@archiso /]# visudo`

-> Add in the line `stream ALL=(ALL:ALL) ALL`
+> Add in the line `stream ALL=(ALL:ALL) ALL` you can add this after the line `root ALL=(ALL:ALL) ALL`

 #### Install streaming application

-> `[root@archiso /]# pacman -S gnome networkmanager libva-mesa-driver vlc nodejs npm base-devel librist cmake qrcodegencpp-cmake qt6-wayland rnnoise asio ffnvcodec-headers libdatachannel luajit nlohmann-json sndio swig uthash websocketpp`
+> `[root@archiso /]# pacman -S gnome networkmanager libva-mesa-driver vlc nodejs npm base-devel librist cmake qrcodegencpp-cmake qt6-wayland rnnoise asio ffnvcodec-headers libdatachannel luajit nlohmann-json sndio swig uthash websocketpp chromium`

 Select all selections for gnome